piociek/cucumberjs_allure_reporter/README.md

 ## HOW TO USE IT?

-Add `reporter.js` file in features packaged with:
+Add `reporter.js` file in feature packages with:

 ```js
 var reporter = require('cucumberjs-allure-reporter');